Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and Rules | Thamar Bilingual Legal Services Ontario

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

 Although people may think of Small Claims Court cases as an informal legal process, and indeed there are many Small Claims Court cases that are relatively simple enough that minimal, if any, legal training is required, there are still many concerns to consider.
-Before starting a Small Claims Court lawsuit, questions to consider include:
+Concerns to carefully consider include:

 • What if I lose?